section-engineering-education/engineering-education/content/articles/a-practical-approach-to-date-and-time-in-javascript/index.md

 ﻿
-Dates and time are crucial parts of our day-to-day lives.
+Date and time are crucial parts of our day-to-day lives.
 Knowing how to work with them is important.
 JavaScript has an inbuilt `Date` object that can be used for various applications.
 There are also some inbuilt methods in JavaScript that can help us make use of the `Date` object.

 ### Prerequisites
 To follow through this tutorial smoothly, we will need :